-Sportsmanship is an act of respect, appreciation, and tolerance of all others in Intramrual Sports.
-It's the Golden Rule and conformity to the IM sport rules/policies.
+Sportsmanship is an act of respect, appreciation, and tolerance of all others in Intramural Sports.
+It's the Golden Rule and acceptance of the IM sport rules/policies.
 It's respect, fairness, and fellowship to all: teammates, opponents, as well as Intramural Sports Staff & facilities.
 It's a handshake with your opponents before and after each game or saying, "Good game."
 It's thanking the Intramural Sports staff for making your games, leagues, and tournaments possible.

 Be good CSS COMMUNITY members

 Be responsible STEWARDS of our facilities & equipment